Key Lime Cake with Cream Cheese Lime Icing

 Talk about a cake with some zing!
 This Key Lime Cake has all kinds of fresh tangy flavors—it feels like a party in your mouth!

+This is one of my favorite cake recipes.
 It’s perfect for birthdays and all kinds of other celebrations.
 The fresh, fruity flavors make it perfect for serving outdoors.

 3 layers of green key lime cake with key lime icing with limes around the sides on a white cake stand outside on a table